 In addition, Ms. Weber and the law firm assist for-profit businesses in qualifying for Benefit (“B”) Corporation status with the State of Maryland, District of Columbia, or New York.
 B Corporations are a unique class of corporations that hold themselves out as creating a material positive impact on society and the environment, allow those in fiduciary roles to consider non-financial interests when making decisions, and report on their overall social and environmental performance using recognized third party standards.

 Prior to entering private practice, Ms. Weber served as law clerk to the Honorable James R. Eyler, then-Associate Judge of the Maryland Court of Special Appeals, where she assisted with civil and criminal matters.
 Ms. Weber is admitted to practice law in Maryland and the District of Columbia.
 She obtained a Bachelor of Arts degree magna cum laude in English, with a minor in Art, from the University of Delaware.
 She received her Juris Doctor degree with honor from the University of Maryland School of Law, where she was elected to the Order of the Coif.
 Ms. Weber is a member of the Estate and Trust Law Section, Tax Section, Elder Law Section and Solo and Small Firm Section of the Maryland State Bar Association; the Estates, Trusts and Probate Law Section of the DC Bar; the Estates and Trusts and Elder Law Sections of the Bar Association of Montgomery County, Maryland; the Estate Planning Council of Suburban Maryland; and the Greater Washington Society of CPAs (Tax and Not-For-Profit Sections).
 Ms. Weber is also an adjunct associate professor at the University of Maryland University College (UMUC), where she teaches federal income tax each semester.
-Ms. Weber has spoken on the subjects of estate planning and tax-exempt organizations before several professional groups, including members of the U.S. Patent and Trademark Office and the Greater Washington Society of CPAs.
+Ms. Weber has spoken on the subjects of estate planning and tax-exempt organizations before several professional groups, including members of the U.S. Patent and Trademark Office, the Greater Washington Society of CPAs, and the National Business Institute’s Continuing Legal Education program.
 She enjoys teaching about areas of the law in which she is passionate and strives to ensure that each client understands the full implications of their legal actions.